-In January, I packed the car and headed north to discover California’s Central Coast and drive iconic Highway 1 from Los Angeles to Monterey County, staying in Cambria, Big Sur and Carmel.
+In January, I packed the car and headed north to discover California’s Central Coast and drive iconic Highway 1 from Los Angeles to Monterey County, staying in Cambria, Big Sur, and Carmel.
 If driving the serpentine highway hugging the mountains on one side and plunging to the sea on the other doesn’t leave you breathless, the scenery will – it’s that beautiful.

 No matter what time of year you go, you’ll need a place to stay.
 I’ve compiled a list of lodging options from Cambria to Carmel based on location, cost, and personal experience – you’ll find a wide variety of accommodations to suit all budgets.
 Let me know if you have a great place to add to this list.

-Lodging In Cambria
+Lodging Options In Cambria

-Pelican Inn and Suites, just steps away from the beach, is a lovely boutique style inn with many luxury amenities: jacuzzi tubs, plush robes, upscale bath products, gourmet coffee, luxury linens, a spa, and work out room.
+Pelican Inn and Suites, just steps away from the beach, is a lovely boutique-style inn with many luxury amenities: jacuzzi tubs, plush robes, upscale bath products, gourmet coffee, luxury linens, a spa, and work out room.
 Some rooms and suites feature private terraces and fireplaces as well.

-My room was large, stylish, and comfortable, with a king size bed, luxurious sheets, and fireplace.
+My room was large, stylish, and comfortable, with a king-size bed, luxurious sheets, and fireplace.
 I also had a jacuzzi tub along with a separate shower and an additional sink and vanity – perfect if you’re sharing the room.

-Pelican Inn and Suites is a great base for visiting other area attractions like Hearst Castle, the Elephant Seal Rookery, and Paso Robles wine country is just a thirty minute drive inland.
+Pelican Inn and Suites is a great base for visiting other area attractions like Hearst Castle, the Elephant Seal Rookery; and Paso Robles wine country is just a thirty-minute drive inland.

 6316 Moonstone Beach Dr.

-Lodging In Big Sur
+Lodging Options In Big Sur

-The Big Sur River Inn is better known as “the place with the chairs in the river,” _ a tradition that was established when the current owners took over the Inn and guests began to move the big adirondack-style chairs into the river where they would sit with their feet in the cool soothing water under the shade of tall redwood trees.
+The Big Sur River Inn is better known as “the place with the chairs in the river,” a tradition that was established when the current owners took over the Inn and guests began to move the big Adirondack-style chairs into the river where they would sit with their feet in the cool soothing water under the shade of tall redwood trees.

-In 1943 it became the River Inn and remains one of the most preferred accommodations in the central part of Big Sur for quiet respites (there are not phones or televisions in the rooms), family vacations, and even intimate wedding celebrations.
+In 1943 it became the River Inn and remains one of the most preferred accommodations in the central part of Big Sur for quiet respites (there are no phones or televisions in the rooms), family vacations, and even intimate wedding celebrations.

 The Big Sur River Inn features a full-service restaurant, a general store, an outdoor pool, and several state parks located nearby.
-It is the ideal destination for travelers who prefer to be conveniently located near numerous points of interest.
+It’s the ideal destination for travelers who prefer to be conveniently located near numerous points of interest.
 It’s also one of the few places where you can fill your tank up with gas and has been so since it opened.
 In fact, in 1934 when the Inn was first established, Highway 1 between Cambria and Big Sur didn’t exist.

 There are twenty casual but comfortable guest rooms and rates here start at $130 per night.
 Wi-fi is available however I found it worked best outside the rooms.

 The rooms facing the river are big enough for up to four people.
 You enter into a small sitting room with a trundle bed and table that can serve for dining or a desk.
-The bedroom has a king size bed and a color scheme that took me back to the 70s.
+The bedroom has a king-size bed and a color scheme that took me back to the 70s.
 However, on the website it looks like there may have been an update since I was there.
-If you’re looking to save some money on accommodations in Big Sur, but aren’t into full on camping, this could be the place for you.
+If you’re looking to save some money on accommodations in Big Sur, but aren’t into camping, this could be the place for you.

 46840 Highway 1